NatLibFi/Annif/README.md

 Clone the repository.

-Switch into the repository directory and create a virtualenv environment by running `virtualenv annif_env && source annif_env/bin/activate`.
+Switch into the repository directory and create a virtualenv environment by running `virtualenv -p python3 annif_env && source annif_env/bin/activate`.

 Install dependencies by running `pip install -r requirements.txt`.